 Under the Yoke: A Romance of Bulgarian Liberty, by Ivan Vazov

-This book written in 1888 might be the most famous piece of classic Bulgarian literature in the country.
-It follows the story of a peaceful Bulgarian town subdued by Ottoman rule — but secretly, the people are preparing for an uprising.
+Written in 1888, this book might be the most famous piece of classic Bulgarian literature in the country.
+It follows the story of a peaceful Bulgarian town subdued by Ottoman rule — but secretly, its people are preparing for an uprising.
 Boicho Ognyanov, having escaped from prison, returns to the town to assist with the rebellion and to connect with old friends, enemies, and his true love.
 It’s classic literature with some important history mixed in.

 Bai Ganyo: Incredible Tales of a Modern Bulgarian, by Aleko Konstantinov